The sea did not care about Kalinganagar.

 “The king wishes to build a temple,” he said.
 “Something the world has not seen before.”

 This is a work of historical fiction.
 The characters of Bishu Maharana, UshaRani, and Dharmapada are drawn from Odia oral tradition and legend.
-Dialogue, scenes, and personal details are products of the author’s imagination.
-The story is inspired by the legendary accounts surrounding the construction of the Konark Sun Temple.
-Any resemblance to actual persons or events beyond the historical record is unintentional.
+Dialogue, scenes, and personal details are the author’s invention.
+Inspired by the legendary accounts surrounding the Konark Sun Temple.
+Any resemblance to real persons beyond the historical record is unintentional.